IshanaRaina/sql-labs/core-sql/section-2.md

 ### Having clause

+Used after the `GROUP BY` clause, the keyword `HAVING` allows us to put filter conditions on aggregate functions.

+:warning: SQL does **not** allow `WHERE` to be used with aggregate functions.

 > For example, the query below refines the previous example by adding the count of the number of ordered items and only returning data for customers that have ordered over $50.

 ```SQL